Table of contents:

 The differences between mechanical and electronic machines

-Preventing the appearance of curls: good maintenance habits
+Preventing loops: good maintenance habits

 Regular cleaning is essential